Life of Adam and Eve

 The ancient versions of the Life of Adam and Eve are: the Greek Apocalypse of Moses, the Latin Life of Adam and Eve, the Slavonic Life of Adam and Eve, the Armenian Penitence of Adam, the Georgian Book of Adam, and one or two fragmentary Coptic versions.
 These texts are usually named as Primary Adam Literature to distinguish them from subsequent related texts, such as the Cave of Treasures, that include what appears to be extracts, the Testament of Adam, and the Apocalypse of Adam.

 They differ greatly in length and wording, but for the most part appear to be derived from a single source that has not survived.
 Each version contains some unique material as well as variations and omissions.

 While the surviving versions were composed from the early 3rd to the 5th century AD, the literary units in the work are considered to be older and predominantly of Jewish origin.
-There is wide agreement among scholars that the original was composed in a Semitic language in the 1st century AD.
+Some scholars think the original was composed in a Semitic language in the 1st century AD while other scholars think it is a "thoroughly Christian composition in Greek".

 Themes

-The main theological issue in these texts is that of the consequences of the Fall of Man, of which sickness and death are mentioned.
+The main theological issue in the texts is that of the consequences of the Fall of Man, of which sickness and death are mentioned.
 Other themes include the exaltation of Adam in the Garden, the fall of Satan, the anointing with the oil of the Tree of Life, and a combination of majesty and anthropomorphism in the figure of God, involving numerous merkabahs and other details that show a relationship with 2 Enoch.
 The idea of resurrection of the dead is present and Adam is told God's son Christ will come at that time to anoint all who believe in him with the Oil of Mercy, a fact that has led many scholars to think part of the text is of Christian origin.
 The Life of Adam and Eve is also important in the study of the early Seth traditions.